-4.4 Designating and Titling New and Aftermarket Automated Driving System-Equipped Vehicles
+4.4 Designating and Titling New and Aftermarket Automated Driving SystemEquipped Vehicles

-There has been limited action taken to designate ADSequipped vehicles as such on titles.
-In anticipation of manufacturers and jurisdictions making this change, AAMVA will consider an enhancement to the AAMVA-operated national motor vehicle titling information system (NMVTIS) to enable including a vehicle's ADS-capabilities in the NMVTIS record.
+There has been limited action taken to designate ADSequipped vehicles as such on titles for testing and deployed vehicles.
+In anticipation of manufacturers and jurisdictions making this change, AAMVA may consider an enhancement to the AAMVA operated National Motor Vehicle Titling Information System (NMVTIS) to enable including a vehicle's ADS capabilities in the NMVTIS record.